 Neutral colors are typically not found on the color wheel and can also be referred to as earth tones.
 They go with almost anything, and I suggest using a lot of neutrals, and only a small amount of more bold colors.
 The brighter the color, the less there should be.
 Neutrals are things like off-white, gray, cream, taupe, etc. Here's a bunch of neutrals/earth tones to inspire you!
 You can even create outfits using only neutrals and it looks really good.
 But adding in some color is great, too!

 Sticking to all or mostly neutrals is the easiest route to take because all neutrals go together, so you can't mess it up!

 Here are examples of some families that wore all neutrals:

-And here are some families who wore mostly neutrals but added in one pop of color:
+And here are some families who wore a mostly neutral color scheme but added in one pop of color: